Eph Smith

-Eric Ephraim Smith (1915 - 1972) was an English flat racing jockey, who rode over 2000 winners, including the winners of three Classics, in a career spanning over 30 years.
+Eric Ephraim Smith (1915 - 1972) was an English flat racing jockey, who rode over 2,000 winners, including the winners of three Classics, in a career spanning over 30 years.
+He was three times the British flat racing Champion Apprentice and was ranked 23rd in the Racing Post's top 50 jockeys of the 20th century.

 Early life

-Smith was born Eric Eph Smith in 1915 to Ernest Smith, a farmer, in Shottesbrook, Berkshire.
+Eric Ephraim Smith was born in 1915 to Ernest Smith, a farmer, in Shottesbrook, Berkshire.
 His younger brother, Doug, also became a top jockey.
 Another brother, Charles, was a successful point-to-point rider.
 Their father taught all of them to ride.
 Eph had deafness and had to wear a hearing aid.

 Career

 Apprenticeship

 Smith was apprenticed to Major Sneyd in Sparsholt, Oxfordshire in 1929 and spent seven years there.
 Riding Red Queen he beat Champion Jockey, Gordon Richards by a short head to get his first victory on 15 August 1930.
+From 1933, he was Champion Apprentice in three consecutive years.

 Rider for Jack Jarvis

 Between 1933 and 1948, he rode for trainer Jack Jarvis for whom he won many notable races.

-In the mid 1930s, he won several major handicaps, including the 1934 Free Handicap on Phaleron Bay, the 1934 Northumberland Plate on Whiteplains, the 1934 November Handicap on Pip Emma and the 1935 Lincoln on Flamenco.
+In the mid-1930s, he won several major handicaps, including the 1934 Free Handicap on Phaleron Bay, the 1934 Northumberland Plate on Whiteplains, the 1934 November Handicap on Pip Emma and the 1935 Lincoln on Flamenco.
 In 1938, he won another Lincoln and the Victoria Cup on Phakos and the Ayr Gold Cup on Old Reliance.
 The Goodwood Cup gave him Group 1 success on Sans Peine in 1933 and Fearless Fox in 1937.

 His greatest moments came at the end of the decade riding Lord Rosebery's horse Blue Peter on whom he won the first two legs of the Triple Crown, the 2000 Guineas and Derby, as well as the Eclipse.

 In the early 1940s, he won two Champion Stakes on Hippius.
 Other horses that gave him multiple big race victories included Honeyway, winner of the Victoria Cup and Champion Stakes in 1946, and Reynard Volant on whom he won two Ascot Stakes (1946 and 1947) and the 1946 Goodwood Stakes.
 He had success for other trainers too, including consecutive Nunthorpe Stakes for William Smyth on Linklater.

 He was unfortunate not to win at least one other Classic on Ribbon in 1943.
 In the Oaks, another horse, Noontide, swerved across her, leaving her facing the wrong way.
 Ribbon ran on in the closing stages, only to be beaten by a neck by Why Hurry.
 For the rest of his life, Jarvis felt that Ribbon had been robbed.
 Ribbon was also unlucky in that year's St Leger.
 After a rough race, it appeared that she had won by a short head according to observers.
 However, the judge, called the race for Herringbone.